pfunks/TCTest/test_faq.md

 Steemit is not a "get rich quick" scheme.
 While it is possible to post content that goes "viral" quickly and earn a lot of rewards on a single post, that is not the norm for most users.

-Most of the authors that you see earning high rewards are users that have spent a lot of time on the website building followings, making connections with other users through commenting, and developing a reputation for producing high quality content.
+Most of the authors that you see earning high rewards are users that have spent a lot of time on the website building followings, making connections with other users, and developing a reputation for producing high quality content.

-It is best not to focus on the rewards when you are first starting out, and work on building a following, making connections with other users, and developing a good reputation.
+It is best not to focus on the rewards when you are first starting out.
+Work on building a following, making connections with other users, and developing a good reputation.
 If you consistantly do a good job with these things, then you will eventually get noticed by the larger stakeholders, and your rewards will likely increase.

-# Account Management
+# Accounts

 ## How do I create an account?